Complex crater

 Complex craters are a type of large impact crater morphology.
 Complex craters are classified into two groups: central-peak craters and peak-ring craters.
-Peak-ring craters have diameters that are larger in than central-peak craters and have a ring of raised massifs which are roughly half the rim-to-rim diameter, instead of a central peak.
+Peak-ring craters have diameters that are larger than central-peak craters and have a ring of raised massifs which are roughly half the rim-to-rim diameter, instead of a central peak.

 Background

 Above a certain threshold size, which varies with planetary gravity, the collapse and modification of a transient cavity is much more extensive, and the resulting structure is called a complex crater.
 The collapse of the transient cavity is driven by gravity, and involves both the uplift of the central region and the inward collapse of the rim.
 The central uplift is not the result of elastic rebound, which is a process in which a material with elastic strength attempts to return to its original geometry; rather the uplift is a process in which a material with little or no strength attempts to return to a state of gravitational equilibrium.

 Complex craters have uplifted centers, and they have typically broad flat shallow crater floors, and terraced walls.
 At the largest sizes, one or more exterior or interior rings may appear, and the structure may be labeled an impact basin rather than an impact crater.
 Complex-crater morphology on rocky planets appears to follow a regular sequence with increasing size: small complex craters with a central topographic peak are called central-peak craters (e.g., Tycho); intermediate-sized craters, in which the central peak is replaced by a ring of peaks, are called peak ring craters (e.g., Schrödinger); and the largest craters contain multiple concentric topographic rings, and are called multi-ringed basins (e.g., Orientale).
 On icy as opposed to rocky bodies, other morphological forms appear which may have central pits rather than central peaks, and at the largest sizes may contain very many concentric rings—Valhalla on Callisto is the type example of the latter.